Master’s Program

 Emergency Management Certificate

-The Emergency Management Post-Baccalaureate Certificate provides an option for those interested in emergency management.
-There are four (4) required core courses, with recommended elective courses for the fifth course to complete a total of 15 credits.
 This certificate can be obtained as a stand-alone option, or in conjunction with the M.S. degree.
 Under the guidance of the program advisor, a concurrent completion of the certificate program and the M.S. degree is possible.
 Courses are available through distance education (completely online) or through on-campus/hybrid courses.

 Master of Science (M.S.)